 Our government should hold our public lands, waters, and skies in trust for the American people — not as a stockpile of future profits for big polluters.
 Tom’s plan honors people in legacy energy industries who have devoted their lives to keeping our lights on and our vehicles moving by offering a $50 billion investment program to build up local economies and protect worker’s wage benefits.
 This plan will invest in local economies, end government giveaways to big polluters, and restore and expand public nature areas, working lands, and parks.

 Our use of taxpayer dollars must align with our climate targets, protect workers, and help Americans build inclusive and prosperous communities.
 That’s why we will shift the way we invest in our infrastructure to be smarter about climate change, prioritize clean manufacturing, and require companies to disclose and internalize the costs of their risky fossil fuel holdings.

 To create a safer, more secure America, we need to secure our military bases against extreme weather, improve our disaster prevention systems, and strengthen our response and recovery strategy.
-Tom’s plan will put our global purchasing power and diplomacy to use by advancing climate action, and will re-establish this country as an economic, moral leader on fighting the climate crisis.
+Tom’s plan will put our global purchasing power and diplomacy to use by advancing climate action and will re-establish this country as an economic, moral leader in fighting the climate crisis.

 President Trump’s dangerous deregulatory agenda has undermined global progress around climate change, and damaged the United States’ reputation as a country of science, progress, and morality.
 As president, Tom will renew American leadership by making the climate crisis the heart of his foreign policy.
 Tom’s Justice-Centered Climate Plan provides a framework for bold action both domestically and abroad.